-In 2019, the Group continued to strengthen the packaging by laminating the exterior packaging materials of all products, thereby reducing one layer of inner packaging box for each product.
-This helped us reduce approximately 180 tonnes of packaging box materials throughout the year.
+In 2020, the Group consumed 368 tons of various packaging materials for product packaging (2019: 376 tons).
+The Group continued to strengthen the packaging by laminating the exterior packaging materials of all products, thereby reducing one layer of inner packaging box for each product.
+This helped us reduce approximately 200 tonnes of packaging box materials throughout the year.